 We all do it.
 95% of the population spends part of their working day procrastinating.
 Piers Steel states that the average person spends 2 hours a day procrastinating.
 Of course some people do it more in the workplace than others – and this is where the effect on sales can occur.
-B2B sales reps already have around to perform daily, from calls to email sends, in order to achieve success, so they don’t really have time to put aside for procrastination!
+B2B sales reps already have a round of tasks to perform daily, from calls to email sends, in order to achieve success, so they don’t really have time to put aside for procrastination!
 Time wasted can lead towards a slip in conversion rates and onto a lack of motivation – then underperformance occurs.

 So let’s get right to the core of it!
 What is procrastination, why does it happen and what can we do the change things?